aarch64-laptops/build/README.md

 This project provides the user/owner some options to install Linux on these devices.
 The choices are as follows:

-1. Download a pre-built MicroSD card image and flash it onto an MicroSD card
+1. Download a pre-built image and flash it onto an MicroSD card or USB flash drive
 2. Use the `quick-start.sh` script to build your own bespoke image
 3. Execute each of the steps manually (still using the other helper scripts)

-## Use an existing pre-built MicroSD card image
+## Use an existing pre-built image

 Only the latest Ubuntu LTS (currently Bionic) pre-built images are currently available.